-In surprise summit concession, Trump says he will halt Korea war games
+Trump in surprise summit move says he will halt Korea war games

 “We will be stopping the war games which will save us a tremendous amount of money, unless and until we see the future negotiation is not going along like it should.
 But we’ll be saving a tremendous amount of money, plus I think it’s very provocative,” Trump said.

-Jae-in’s government in Seoul, which worked in recent months to help bring about the Trump-Kim summit.
+His announcement was a surprise even to President Moon Jae-in’s government in Seoul, which worked in recent months to help bring about the Trump-Kim summit.

 The presidential Blue House said it needed “to find out the precise meaning or intentions” of Trump’s statement, while adding it was willing to “explore various measures to help the talks move forward more smoothly.”

-There was some confusion over precisely what military cooperation Trump had promised to halt.
+There was some confusion over precisely what military cooperation with South Korea that Trump had promised to halt.

 U.S. Senator Cory Gardner told reporters that Vice President Mike Pence promised in a briefing for Republican senators that the Trump administration would “clarify what the president talked about” regarding joint military exercises.